SpikeInterface/spikeinterface/doc/how_to/index.rst

-How to...
+How to Guides
 =========

-Shorter guides on how to solve specific, short problems in spike interface.
+Guides on how to solve specific, short problems in spike interface.
 Learn how to...

 .. toctree::
     :maxdepth: 1

+    viewers
     handle_drift
     load_matlab_data
     combine_recordings